How to grow potatoes

 Home-grown potatoes do well in all types of soil, but the richer the better, so dig in plenty of well-rotted organic matter, such as garden compost.
 An open, sunny site is best.

-While maincrop potatoes grow well in the ground, early or salad potatoes will also do well in containers.
-Polypropylene potato growing bags are designed especially for this purpose and are handy if you’re short of space.
+While maincrop potatoes grow well in the ground, early or salad potatoes will also do well in large pots and bags.
+Polypropylene potato growing bags are designed especially for this purpose and are handy if you're short of space.
 However, you can also plant potatoes in an old compost bag, with similar results.

-When growing potatoes in the ground, plant earlies and salad types in March, 12cm deep and 30cm apart, with 60cm between rows.
-Plant maincrop potatoes later, in April.
-These need to stay in the ground longer and require more space to produce a decent crop.
+When growing potatoes in the ground, plant earlies and salad types 12cm deep and 30cm apart, with 60cm between rows.
+Maincrop potatoes require more space to produce a decent crop.
 Plant them 12cm deep and 38cm apart, with 75cm between rows.
-Plant potatoes with the shoots (or ‘eyes’) facing upwards.
+Plant potatoes with the shoots (or 'eyes') facing upwards.

 Growing potatoes: caring for your crop

 Water potatoes regularly, especially during warm, dry spells, and keep the soil weed free.
 As the potato plants grow, use a spade or hoe to cover the shoots with soil to stop the developing tubers becoming green and inedible.
 This is called ‘earthing up’.
 Leave the top few centimetres poking out the top.
 As plants continue to grow you will need to earth them up again.